bbalog87/EAC_project_Bioinformatics/Download_genomes.md

  ### 2. Second Approach

  In the this approach I  will :
- - Step 1:  Download all in Genbank avaible GLASS pathogens assemblies
+ - Step 1: Get all available genomes informations for all  GLASS pathogens assemblies (chromosomes, Scaffolds, contigs) in GenBank
  - Step 2: Parse the BioSample IDs
  - Step 3 : use the Biosample IDs to parse the the country name in metadata
  - step 4: Retain only assemblies whose samples were isloated in the EAC region